Starting a Relationship

 Do relationships after divorce last?

-Most relationships after divorce don’t last simply because people rush into them without taking time to heal.
+The relationships after divorce that last are the ones you don’t rush into.
 It’s best to recover from the emotional pain of losing your marriage before starting to date again.
 This will give your new relationship a much better chance.

 Is it better to stay single after divorce?